-It is not possible for a candidate to answer more than 4 drawing questions in a three-hour duration) to theory and all
+It is not possible for a candidate to answer more than 4 drawing questions in a three-hour duration) to theory and all • Students will be required to attempt 5+2 questions from the Eight questions, are to be set from entire syllabus. where 2 questions may be short answer , 2 questions may be short answer type with 2-3 subheads and 2, short with 4 subheads answer type and 2 essay type questions which is compulsory.

-- Students will be required to attempt 5+2 questions from the Eight questions, are to be set from entire syllabus. where 2 questions may be short answer , 2 questions may be short answer type with 2- 3 subheads and 2, short with 4 subheads answer type and 2 essay type questions which is compulsory. - Students should attempt total 7 Questions including the compulsory question. - Question paper is to be set covering the entire syllabus.
+Students should attempt total 7 Questions including the compulsory question.